pdf-raku/CStruct-Packing-raku/README.md

 - VaxEndian (or LittleEndian) - least significant byte written first

-- Network (or BigEndian) - most significant byte written first
+- NetworkEndian (or BigEndian) - most significant byte written first

-There is also a platform-dependant `Host` mode.
+There is also a platform-dependant `HostEndian` mode.
 This will read and write binary data in the same endianess as the host computer.

 Endian Examples: